ssvlabs/awesome-ssv/RUN_SMART_CONTRACTS_ONLY.md

 3. Installing packages

-you may need to install some packages, this is the one you need, if you need more, just copy the package path from the browser or smart contract directly
+you may need to install some packages, this is the one you need, if you need more, just copy the package path from the browser or smart contract directly.

+example:

 ```
 brownie pm install OpenZeppelin/openzeppelin-contracts-upgradeable@4.8.0